nodragons/weekend-planner-ai-agent/README.md

 # Weekend Planner AI Agent

 An intelligent family weekend activity planner powered by Google Gemini 2.5 Flash and Google ADK (Agent Development Kit).
 This multi-agent system researches weather conditions and suggests personalized activities for families with children.
+This is Kaggle Capstone project for Nov 2025 AI Agents Intensive.

 ## Features